FixedEffects/FixedEffectModels.jl/README.md

 end
 ```

-Note the AbstractDataFrame in the signature of `vcov`: it allows to use symbols instead of vectors when constructing a type, like `vceCluster([:State])`.
+Note the AbstractDataFrame in the signature of `vcov`.
+This does not make sense for `VceWhite` but it allows to use symbols when errors require supplementary variables, like `vceCluster([:State])`.

 ## demean
 The function `demean` demeans columns with respect to fixed effects.